-SunPower ensures that workers are treated with dignity and work in safe and healthy conditions.
+SunPower's workers are treated with dignity and work in safe and healthy conditions.
 In addition, SunPower staff are remunerated fairly with living wages and the company observes international norms on working hours.
 We prohibit the practice of forced labor, child labor, bonded labor, or any exploitative labor practice.
 SunPower also prohibits recruited employees from paying fees during recruitment to deter the potential for forced labor.
 SunPower rejects all forms of discrimination and harassment at the workplace, including due to sex (which includes pregnancy, childbirth, breastfeeding, or related medical conditions, the actual sex of the individual, or the gender identity or gender expression), race, color, religion (including religious dress practices and religious grooming practices), sexual orientation, national origin, ancestry, citizenship, marital status, familial status, age, physical disability, mental disability, medical condition, genetic information, protected veteran or military status, or any other characteristic protected by local law or regulation.
-SunPower is aware of the specific need to protect minority and indigenous person’s rights in the countries we operate, as such, SunPower respects the rights of local communities and cultures and attempts to reduce impacts on their ways of life.
-SunPower also rejects any limitations on free speech, expression, thought, consciousness, religion, and association to include collective bargaining.
-SunPower actively seeks to protect the rights of its workers by publishing this policy throughout its facilities in local languages, offering human rights trainings, and listing a complaint line.
+SunPower is aware of the specific need to protect minority and indigenous person's rights in the countries we operate, as such, SunPower respects the rights of local communities and cultures and attempts to reduce impacts on their ways of life.
+SunPower also rejects any limitations on free speech, expression, thought, consciousness, religion, and association, including collective bargaining.
+SunPower actively seeks to protect the rights of its workers by publishing this policy throughout its facilities in local languages, offering human rights trainings, and providing a Compliance and Ethics Helpline.

 Human rights violations by our employees are unacceptable and impermissible pursuant to the principles and values embodied in our Code of Business Conduct and Ethics ("Code of Conduct").
 If employee's conduct (or failure to act) is inconsistent with the principles and values embraced in SunPower's Code of Conduct, disciplinary action, up to and including termination of employment, may result.